 Before I could even walk out of the building, tears quickly filled my eyes.
 While I tried to catch my breath, I thought of every possible negative outcome that could have occurred from the longest hour of my life.
 I quickly tried to flee from campus and make my way back to my apartment.
 While doing so, I sent an SOS text to both my sister and cousin.
 Alexis and Reina quickly jumped on a call and in a matter of seconds the tears that were once blurring my vision were now streaming down my face and finding comfort within the stitches of my sweater.

 The minute the final touched my desk I froze.
-I thought of all of the time I wasted away instead of studying.
+I thought of all of the time I spent procrastinating instead of studying.
 A course that was meant to be an easy A turned out to be the only thing holding me back from walking across the stage to receive my diploma.